tlvince/tlvince.github.io/_posts/2011-02-03-vim-respect-xdg.md

 ---
 title: Vim respect XDG
 date: 2011-02-03
-abstract: Better organisation using XDG
+description: Better organisation using XDG
 ---

 The XDG Base Directory Specification outlines a consistent standard for